tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/1/09_Ins_Contextualizing_Solidity.md

   * The Ethereum node spawns a process for the EVM.

-  * It takes multiple full nodes running multiple EVM's to verify calculations.
+  * While each node can verify transactions within its own EVM, it takes multiple full nodes running their own EVMs to properly secure the network.

   * `Geth` is one implementation of an Ethereum full node written in GO.